@gotgenes/pi-permission-system

 README

-Permission enforcement extension for the Pi coding agent that provides centralized, deterministic permission gates for tool, bash, MCP, skill, and special operations.
+Permission enforcement extension for the Pi coding agent that provides centralized, deterministic permission gates over tool, bash, MCP, skill, and special operations.

 Fork notice: This package is a full fork of MasuRii/pi-permission-system, published to npm as